lnpay/lnd_ruby_sdk/README.md

 This SDK requires that you're running a Lightning Node on the same host as the script is running.
 It also requires that you are using the default paths for your macaroon file `~/.lnd/data/chain/bitcoin/mainnet/admin.macaroon` and certificate `~/.lnd/tls.cert`.
 Custom paths & configurations will be added in a future version.

 This SDK **does not** work with other servers than [LND](https://github.com/lightningnetwork/lnd).
-If your nodes is running on [c-lightning](https://github.com/ElementsProject/lightning), it wont work.
+If your node is running on [c-lightning](https://github.com/ElementsProject/lightning), it wont work.

 ## Installation